pyGCodeDecode API Reference

 Arguments:

 Refresh simulation.
-Either through new state list or by rerunning the self.states as input.
+Either through new state list or by rerunning the self.states.

 Arguments: